willogy-team/insights--tensorflow/part4/README.md

     <em><b>Figure 1:</b> VGG ConvNet configurations (from Table 1 of paper [1]). </em>
 </p>

 In column E, we can see that there are 5 convolutional blocks.
 Each block is a stack of layers.
-The first two blocks are similar in that they have 2 same convolutional layers.
-The latter three blocks are similar in that they have 3 same convolutional layers.
-Because of this, the use of custom model to define block of layers would give us an efficient way to define the network architectures.
+The first two blocks are similar in that they have the same 2 convolutional layers.
+The latter three blocks are similar in that they have the same 3 convolutional layers.
+Because of this, the use of the custom model to define a block of layers would give us an efficient way to define the network architectures.

-For more concrete information about the layers and the shape of each layer ouput, you should look in the figure 2 below.
+For more concrete information about the layers and the shape of each layer ouput, you should look in figure 2 below.

 <p align=center>
     <img src="images/2_vgg_architecture.JPG" width="480" alt>